PowerAuth Command-Line Tool Usage

 -hv,--help-versions PowerAuth supported versions and steps.

--I,--identity-file <arg> In case a specified method is 'create-custom', this field
+-I,--identity-file <arg> In case the specified method is 'create-custom', this field

 specifies the path to the file with identity attributes.